Cozy cafés, Southwest sabores

 Our time in the American Southwest was much more than the extensive drives, more than the 3100 miles accumulated on the road.
 We were eager to sample the food, and specifically, the sustained burst of heat from red and green chiles famously represented in New Mexico.
-The following are some of our favourite flavours with visuals providing reasons why we were not disappointed and why we have to go back.
+The following are some of our favourite flavours with visual reasons why we were not disappointed and why we want to go back.

-- Santa Fe, NM : Farmers Market, Posa’s El Merendero.
+- Santa Fe, NM : Farmers Market, Posa’s El Merendero, Santa Fe Bite

 We were scheduled for an early-afternoon guided tour of Georgia O’Keeffe’s winter home and studio in the town of Abiquiú, 50 miles northwest of Santa Fe.
 After the tour, we drove 1 mile east from the O’Keeffe Welcome Center to the Purple Adobe Lavender Farm, set out on a beautiful 22-acre farm nestled against the Chama river.
 Mid-October meant the farm was about to close for the season, but we wouldn’t have known by the warm sunny afternoon.
 With the café open, we ate and drank some of their offerings with lavender.
 I can almost smell the lavender through the screen …

 The name of the place suggested long-time proprietors, piquing my interest.
 And then I read about the carne adovada, slow-cooked pork bathed in New Mexico red chiles and simmered for hours.
 The juicy tender meat is stuffed into a sopapilla which is deep-fried until crispy and golden.
 With a generous slather of red and green chile (or both ‘Christmas-style’), the carne adovada sopapilla is presented simply on a plate with a little salad garnish.
 One sopapilla is satisfying, but a one time experience isn’t enough.
-On our return from Tucson to Santa Fe, we make the mandatory stop in Albuquerque; exit the Interstate and drive up 4th Street; see the sign for Mary and Tito’s Cafe; take our seats and immediately order without the menu; and grin when our order arrives: two unsweetened ice teas, and two carne adovada sopapillas, made fresh and served hot.
+On our return drive from Tucson to Santa Fe, we race against the clock to make that one last mandatory stop in Albuquerque.
+Exit the Interstate and drive up 4th Street; see the sign for Mary and Tito’s Cafe.
+After parking the car out back, we slip into an empty booth and immediately order without the menu; we grin when our order arrives: two unsweetened ice teas, and two carne adovada sopapillas, made fresh and served hot.

-Our hosts in Flagstaff recommended one of their favourites, presenting southern-style cooking in a tiny alcove of a restaurant which is nestled in a nondescript strip mall.
+One favorite and recommendation in Flagstaff was Satchmo’s who serve southern-style cooking in a tiny alcove of a restaurant which is nestled in a nondescript strip mall.
 Satchmo’s might be easy to miss, but that food should not be missed.
 Counter staff happily waves us in through the front door like benevolent sirens, and food cooked to New Orleans’ style and flavour is served in a relaxed atmosphere.
 I like shrimp as a main or entree, and I like tater tots as a side-dish, but here’s the thing: the red beans and rice is slow cooked with andouille.
 That means this stuff melts like gold with bite after every savoury bite.
 Obviously, we had to confirm the quality of food with a second visit.